norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb.md

 If you have set `autoFailoverEnabled` to `enabled` in provision or update, skip this step.

-Open Azure portal and find the cosmos account of your instance,  follow [this doc](https://docs.microsoft.com/en-us/azure/cosmos-db/regional-failover#ManualFailovers) to do manual failover.
+Open Azure portal and find the CosmosDB database account of your instance,  follow [this doc](https://docs.microsoft.com/en-us/azure/cosmos-db/regional-failover#ManualFailovers) to do manual failover.

 #### 3. Change the source code of your application